AmrheMinott/findPrimes/README.md

     Method 1: We go through each number of the range and compare that number to every number previously seen
       Analysis: this function using this method runs in O(n^2) time complexity

     Method 2: Create a simulated storage bank (primesArray) that holds the all the newly found prime numbers.
               For comparison instead of going over every number from the beginning we go over every number in the prime number memory bank
       Analysis: by implementing this approach we are no longer running at O(n^2) instead we are running at O(n*m) where n is the elements in the range given to find the prime numbers and m is the number of prime numbers we have found in (primesArray)

-    Method 3: This method is very similar to method 2 above
+    Method 3: This method is very similar to Method 2 above
       Analysis: however if we know that one of our primes from the primesArray can divide evenly into a number from the range then there is no need to continue thus we break from the loop and move on to the next number in the range.